Riley Greene Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.80 team ERA that ranks fourth across all MLB pitching staffs.
+- The Guardians have a 3.80 team ERA that ranks fourth across all league pitching staffs.

 - Guardians pitchers combine to surrender the second-fewest home runs in baseball (122 total, one per game).

-- Curry makes the start for the Guardians, his sixth of the season.
-He is 3-1 with a 3.39 ERA and 46 strikeouts in 69 2/3 innings pitched.
+- Williams gets the start for the Guardians, his 11th of the season.
+He is 1-3 with a 2.80 ERA and 59 strikeouts in 54 2/3 innings pitched.

-- The right-hander last appeared on Friday against the Tampa Bay Rays, when he went five innings, allowing five earned runs while giving up six hits.
+- The righty's last time out came on Saturday against the Tampa Bay Rays, when he went five innings, surrendering one earned run while giving up five hits.

-- The 25-year-old has put up a 3.39 ERA and 6 strikeouts per nine innings in 30 games this season, while giving up a batting average of .240 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.